-- First, to provide equitable access to technology for faculty and staff of the university
+- To provide equitable access to technology for faculty and staff of the university

-- Second, to help ensure that computing resources at Southern Miss are current and adequate for performing work related tasks
+- To help ensure that computing resources at the university are current and adequate for performing work related tasks

 The objectives of the CEP are to:

-- Help ensure that all faculty and staff members who use computing resources in their positions have access to a computer of sufficient capability to support basic computing needs* in fulfillment of their work responsibilities
+- Help ensure that eligible faculty and staff who use computing resources in their positions have access to a computer of sufficient capability to support Basic Computing Needs in fulfillment of their work responsibilities

-- Streamline the specification, acquisition, and deployment of the CEP equipment and disposal of old equipment
+- Streamline the specification, acquisition, and deployment of CEP Computers, and disposal of old equipment

-- Establish a centralized budget which provides basic computing resources for USM employees, thereby providing relief to both department and unit budgets and reducing reliance on year-end surplus and current fund contingency to keep technology current
+- Establish a centralized budget that provides basic computing resources for university employees, providing relief to both department and unit budgets

-- Implement minimum standards for computing resources at Southern Miss increasing the supportability of the institution's installed base of equipment
+- Implement minimum standards for the university’s computing resources that will increase the supportability of the institution's installed base of equipment

-- Review the technology plan and evaluate the CEP annually, monitor information collected through audits, feedback from program participants, external vendor and industry sources, and institutional priorities to make recommendations
+- Evaluate the Program annually, monitor information collected through audits, technology improvements, feedback from program participants, external vendor and industry sources, and institutional priorities in order to make recommendations

 - Promote software compliance